Main field of studyStatistics

 - Master's Programme in Statistics and Machine Learning

 A bachelor’s degree in one of the following subjects: statistics, mathematics, applied mathematics, computer science, engineering, or equivalent.
-Completed courses in calculus and linear algebra are required.
-Completed courses in statistics covering at least 6 ECTS credits and a course in programming covering at least 6 ECTS credits are also required.
+Completed courses in calculus, linear algebra, statistics and programming are required.

 Intended learning outcomes

-After completed the course, the student should on an advanced level be able to:
+After completion of the course, the students should be able to:

-- account for basic principles of parallel computations
+- account for the principles of reviewing the technical/scientific reports

 Teaching and working methods

-Written reports on the computer assignments.
-Written examination.
+Attendance at least 90% of the lectures and seminars.
+Written reports on the project works.
 Detailed information about the examination can be found in the course’s study guide.